Gage-Develops-Things/Handy-README-Generator/README.md

 [Questions](#questions)

 ## Description
-readme
+gr

 ## Installation
-node and bash
+gr

 ## Usage
-none
+gr

 ## Contributing
-no
+gr

 ## Tests
-none
+gr

 ## License
-This application is covered under the Academic Free License v3.0.
+This application is covered under the BSD 3-clause "New" or "Revised" license.

 ## Questions
-You can find my github with the folowwing handle: [Gage-Develops-Things][github.com/Gage-Develops-Things] Please direct questions to the following email: 93gaget@gmail.com
+You can find my github with the folowwing handle: [Gage-Develops-Things][https://github.com/Gage-Develops-Things] Please direct questions to the following email: 93gaget@gmail.com